-Adult insects huddle together as they shelter from predators during the day, with dozens of animals found in one tree hollow or hide.
-This species is capable of reproducing asexually by parthenogenesis, where unfertilized eggs hatch into females, a common reproductive strategy among phasmids (stick insects).
-On Ball’s Pyramid, the 2007 surveys of the wild population showed that the population was skewed more toward females than males.
-Observations from the captive breeding program at the Melbourne Zoo indicate that females bury their eggs in the soil.
+Adult insects huddle together as they shelter from predators during the day, with dozens of the insects found in one tree hollow or hide.
+These stick insects are capable of reproducing asexually by parthenogenesis, where unfertilized eggs hatch into females, a common reproductive strategy among phasmids (stick insects).
+Surveys in 2007 on Ball’s Pyramid showed that the population was skewed more toward females than males.
+Observations from the breeding program at the Melbourne Zoo indicate that females bury their eggs in the soil.

-Additionally, mating in the species is reported to occur up to three times per night (they are nocturnal) at up to 20 minutes per session.
+Additionally, mating reportedly occurs up to three times per night (they are nocturnal) at up to 20 minutes per session.
 The female lays eggs in the soil and covers them, using her abdomen to bury them.
 The eggs are beige and adorned with raised, reticulated patterns.
 Each female can produce up to 300 eggs over her lifetime.

 The nymphs molt as they grow, shedding their outer exoskeleton and becoming darker in color until they reach adulthood at about seven months of age.